-6 Using the technologies safely
+5 Using the technologies safely

 This section looks at the various technologies, giving background information, an overview of the benefits and risks, and ways of avoiding the dangers.
 Key issues such as cyberbullying and digital literacy are also covered.
-This section includes teaching pointers and signposts to resources for teachers, pupils and parents.
-More e-safety resources are described in section 7.
+This section includes teaching pointers and signposts to resources for teachers and pupils.
+More e-safety resources are described in section 6.